TransferWare/epc/README.md

 It is used to:
 - provide an Oracle PL/SQL library as foundation for [PLSDBUG, a PL/SQL debugging library](https://github.com/TransferWare/plsdbug)
-- invoke external procedures from Oracle PL/SQL
+- invoke external procedures written in C from Oracle PL/SQL

 EPC itself consists of:
 1. a PL/SQL library to be installed in the database